Saoqing Niang: Legends

 (Translation): "The sixth lunar month is the season of heavy rains.
-Whenever prolonged cloudy weather does not cease, young girls in the inner chambers cut paper figures shaped like people and hang them to the left of the doorway, calling her 'Saoqing Niang'."
+When prolonged rainy weather does not stop, young women cut paper figures in human form and hang them to the left of the doorway, calling them 'Saoqing Niang'."

-The most well-known legend associated with Saoqing Niang is centered in ancient Beijing.
-According to the story, one summer the city was plagued by relentless torrential rains.
-The flooding became severe, threatening to engulf the entire capital.
-As the people prayed desperately for relief, a divine voice echoed from the heavens, revealing that the disaster had been caused by the wrath of the Dragon King of the East Sea.
-The voice proclaimed that the rains would only cease if a beautiful maiden were sacrificed to appease him.

-A young woman from the city, named Qingniang, was renowned for both her beauty and her talent in paper-cutting.
-Hearing the divine message, she resolved to sacrifice herself to save her people.
-She walked out into the storm and either disappeared into the floodwaters or was taken away by the dragon.

-Immediately after her act of sacrifice, the rain stopped, and sunlight broke through the clouds.
-The city was saved.
-In recognition of her selflessness, the Jade Emperor deified her with the title Saoqing Niang, assigning her the divine duty of sweeping away rain clouds to protect the human world.
-To commemorate her, the people of the region began creating paper dolls in her image and would hang them up to pray for clear skies.
+A legend associated with Saoqing Niang is set in ancient Beijing.
+According to the story, heavy rain caused severe flooding in the city.
+A voice from heaven announced that the rain was caused by the anger of the Dragon King of the East Sea and that it would stop only if a beautiful young woman was offered as a sacrifice.
+A young woman named Qingniang, known for her beauty and skill in paper-cutting, offered herself as the sacrifice.
+She went out into the storm and disappeared, with different versions of the story saying that she was either carried away by the flood or taken by the dragon.
+The rain stopped after Qingniang's sacrifice, and the city was saved.
+According to the legend, the Jade Emperor then deified her as Saoqing Niang and gave her the role of clearing the rain clouds.
+People later made paper figures of her and hung them up to pray for clear weather.

-In certain regions, the figure equivalent to Saoqing Niang is referred to as Saotian Niangniang (掃天娘娘, "Sky-Sweeping Goddess").
-The use of the honorific title Niangniang, typically reserved for goddesses, along with her depiction wearing yellow robes.
+In some regions, a figure associated with Saoqing Niang is called Saotian Niangniang (掃天娘娘, "Sky-Sweeping Goddess").
+The title Niangniang, commonly used for female deities, and her depiction in yellow robes are also associated with this figure.